 However, this is a simplified explanation.
 If you really want to take control of your sleep, do not be intimidated by the neuroscience behind it.
 Recalibrating your “biological clock” is really called phototherapy and happens to be highly effective in the treatment of sleep disorders.
 The clock itself is actually called the suprachiasmatic nucleus (SCN), and the ticking of this clock is called circadian rhythm.

-The SCN is located within the hypothalamus, which is the region of the brain that connects to the endocrine system, a regulatory system responsible for hormone secretion.
-Directly below the hypothalamus is the optic chasm where the optic nerves cross that deliver sensory information from our eyes in order to give us stereoscopic vision (depth perception) and interface with our brain for processing.
+The SCN is located in the hypothalamus, which is the region of the brain that connects to the endocrine system, a regulatory system responsible for hormone secretion.
+Directly below the hypothalamus is the optic chiasm where the optic nerves cross that deliver sensory information from our eyes in order to give us stereoscopic vision (depth perception) and interface with our brain for processing.

 Firstly, plasma corticosterone levels became erratic.
 Again, don’t worry about the fancy word.
 All corticosterone does is regulate energy, immune reactions, and stress responses.
 This is to say, without sleep our concentration, ability to fight diseases, and resilience to anxiety is compromised.